I’ve squeezed the lemon – tart fruit that I inherited,

 I watch a pretty sunset with an unheld hand,

-And, indulging the insistent memories, let them dwell
+and, indulging the insistent memories, let them dwell

-In the darkness, while the stars patrol outside my night-time cell.
+in the darkness, while the stars patrol outside my night-time cell.

 I squeeze the acid, press it in the wound again – again!

-And savour what little life remains to find within the pain.
+and savour what little life remains to find within the pain.

-The central, shifting simile came to me one evening.
+| The central, shifting simile came to me one evening.
 (I’d started reading Yeats.)
 Then fragments of lines came, and insisted on the rhyme.
 And, with that simple rhyme, I only had to wait two more nights for the words to assemble themselves.
 It’s not often that easy! |

-Leave a Reply
+Leave a comment